stackevo/spudreq/draft-trammell-spud-req.md

 # Motivation

-A number of efforts to create new transport protocols or experiment with new network behaviors have been built on top of UDP, as it traverses firewalls and other middleboxes more readily than new protocols do.
+A number of efforts to create new transport protocols or experiment with new network behaviors in the Internet have been built on top of UDP, as it traverses firewalls and other middleboxes more readily than new protocols do.
 Each such effort must, however, either manage its flows within common middlebox assumptions for UDP or train the middleboxes on the new protocol (thus losing the benefit of using UDP).
 A common Substrate Protocol for User Datagrams (SPUD) would allow each effort to re-use a set of shared methods for notifying middleboxes of the flows' semantics, thus avoiding both the limitations of current flow semantics and the need to re-invent the mechanism for notifying the middlebox of the new semantics.

 As a concrete example, it is common for some middleboxes to tear down required state (such as NAT bindings) very rapidly for UDP flows.
 By notifying the path that a particular transport using UDP maintains session state and explicitly signals session start and stop using the substrate, the using protocol may reduce or avoid the need for heartbeat traffic.

 This document defines a specific set of requirements for a SPUD facility, based on analysis on a target set of applications to be developed on SPUD